Brownsea Island wildlife walk, Dorset

 Brownsea Island's many and varied habitats include pinewood, heath, mixed woodland, shore and lagoon, which support a wide array of wildlife.
 The Victorians introduced sika deer from Japan, which soon swam across the water and colonised the mainland.
 Look for them in reedbeds.
 You can also spot common lizards and red squirrels.
 The wetlands on the island support sea lavender, common spotted orchids and marsh cinquefoil, and there are more than 60 types of tree to be seen including oak, beech, holly and ash.

 Note that the pine woodland here is regenerating.
 This must be managed carefully to conserve the red squirrel population.
 Take the next path on your left.

+The wetlands on the island support sea lavender, common spotted orchids and marsh cinquefoil.
 Water voles are extremely shy (and rare) so it takes a lot of patience to spot them in the wetland areas they inhabit.
 Not to be confused with rats, water voles have a blunter, rounder face.

 Pass a track on your left, and then take the path that bears left.
 In this area, volunteers have recently removed rhododendron (an invasive foreign plant) to maintain the diversity of native plant and animal species.
 The lakes on Brownsea (which resulted from peat digging) attract many insects, including 24 species of dragonfly such as the small red damselfly and the ruddy darter.
-There are also green tiger beetles and many species of butterfly, such as the green hairstreak and small copper.
+There are also green tiger beetles and many species of butterfly, such as the green hairstreak and the small copper.

 At the farm buildings turn left, then follow a path until you again reach the church at the start of your walk.
 Alternatively, take a right towards Brownsea Castle.
 Here, there are facilities including a National Trust shop, toilets and café.